Foundation Insurance

 You may be surprised when you get the answer from your insurer.
 Foundation damage coverage is not automatically covered on most homeowners insurance policies.

-In many cases, foundation coverage is excluded, and you may have to request to have your policy endorsed to include this coverage.
-The cost and amount of coverage can differ vastly from insurer to insurer.
+In many cases, home foundation insurance coverage is excluded, and you may have to request to have your policy endorsed to include this coverage.
+The cost and amount of foundation insurance can differ vastly from insurer to insurer.

 If you’re in the market for new homeowners insurance, feel free to put your ZIP code into our free quote tool to find affordable insurers near you.